quasar-gfx/QUASAR/README.md

 ## What is QUASAR?

-`QUASAR` is a remote rendering system that represents scenes as compressed quads, enabling temporally consistent and bandwidth-adaptive streaming for high-quality, real-time visualization.
+`QUASAR` is a remote rendering system that represents scene views using pixel-aligned quads, enabling temporally consistent and bandwidth-adaptive streaming for high-quality, real-time visualization for thin clients.

 This repository provides baseline implementations of remote rendering systems designed to support and accelerate research in the field.